mattyb149/nifi/minifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 **Result:** Once you have your _config.yml_ file in the `minifi/conf` directory, launch that instance of MiNiFi and your dataflow begins automatically.

 ### Utilizing a C2 Server via the c2 protocol
-If you have a [C2 server](../../../../minifi-c2/README.md) running you can expose the whole config.yml for the agent to download.
-As the agent is heartbeating via the C2 protocol changes in flow version will trigger automatic config updates.
+If you have a [C2 server](../../../../minifi-c2/README.md) running, you can expose the whole _config.yml_ for the agent to download.
+As the agent is heartbeating via the C2 protocol, changes in flow version will trigger automatic config updates.

 1. Launch C2 server
 2. Configure MiNiFi for C2 capability